Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-1.md

 "Your father ... your sister ..."

 Mother's eyes were glassy, on the verge of dropping tears, but foxes were unable to cry in that way.
+Even Giant Foxes, who had to be descendants of Feria.

 Instead, she looked away and loudly howled at the moon, until Alix felt deafened.

-"Your fault," mother hissed.
+"Your ffffault," mother hissed, tongue frozen.
 "Unbreakable, was it?"

-"New information has come to---"
+"I admit new information has come to ligh---"

 "Don't talk like that!"